Albert-Tate/METR4202/README.md

 __Install Dynamixals__

-1. Download the SDK file from [support page](http://support.robotis.com/en/software/dynamixel_sdk/sourcestructure.htm "SDK for Dynamixals download page").
+1. Download the SDK file from the [support page](http://support.robotis.com/en/software/dynamixel_sdk/sourcestructure.htm "SDK for Dynamixals download page").
 2. Add the SDK file to path.
 2. Connect Dynamixals servo motors using the serial cables.
 2. Set the USB2Dynamixal device to TLL mode.